-What to look for: T-shirts suitable for running in hot weather are those that include technologies such as Cool Max or Hy Active, which offer a feeling of freshness and dryness on the skin despite the effort of running.
+What to look for: T-shirts suitable for jogging in hot weather are those that include technologies such as Cool Max or Hy Active, which offer a feeling of freshness and dryness on the skin despite the effort of running.

-Pants suitable for trail running:
+Pants suitable for jogging

-Pants suitable for trail running should be a little longer than those you use for walking or camping because it protects the top of your foot from scratches caused by any branches or shrubs.
+Pants suitable for trail jogging should be a little longer than those you use for walking or camping because it protects the top of your foot from scratches caused by any branches or shrubs.

 And, like the T-shirt, the best choice of materials, are those that dry quickly and direct perspiration.